 Ideas for Assisting Scouts with Special Needs Disabilities Awareness Flyer

 The council's disabilities awareness committee offers a variety of training courses for Scouters and parents of Scouts.
 Contact the council Disabilities Awareness Committee to request a training.
-Visit the council training scheduled to see a list of upcoming courses.
+Refer to the council training schedule to see a list of upcoming courses.

-The national disabilities awareness website has several PowerPoint presentations to offer new and potential leaders of Cub Scouting , Boy Scouting, and Venturing with the basic knowledge and skills needed to include and serve Scouts with disabilities skills.
+The national disabilities awareness website has several PowerPoint presentations to offer new and potential leaders in all program areas with the basic knowledge and skills needed to include and serve Scouts with disabilities skills.
 Participants will learn about the process of advancement, and national procedures and policies of the Boy Scouts of America.

 There are many resources available to parents and leaders of Scouts with disabilities and special needs: